Also known as: australian row, australian rows, wide inverted row, wide bodyweight row, wide horizontal row

 How to Do Wide Australian pull up

-1. Grip the bar: Stand under a low horizontal bar and grab it with an overhand grip wider than shoulder-width; feet extended and body in a straight plank line.
+1. Grip the bar: Stand under a low horizontal bar and take an overhand grip wider than shoulder-width.
+Keep wrists neutral and hands firm to reduce strain.

 Muscle Groups